couchbase-partners/azure-aks-couchbase/README.md

 AKS is currently in public preview.
 There are a bunch of [nice tutorials](https://docs.microsoft.com/en-us/azure/aks/) on how to use it.

 For this walkthrough we're going to use the Azure 2.0 CLI.
 If you haven't already, you'll need to [install that and login](https://docs.microsoft.com/en-us/cli/azure/get-started-with-azure-cli).
 Even if you have the CLI installed already, you might want to update it.
+An alternative would be to do all this in a [cloud shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview), though you'll eventually need to get kubectl working locally in order to set up a tunnel to open a web browser to your Couchbase cluster.

 To make sure the Azure 2.0 CLI is working properly try running:

     az group list